Dennieeeee/KPMG-Customer-Analytics-Project/README.md

 # KPMG-virtual-internship Project
 ## Overview
-This is KPMG virtual internship that is available on InsideSherpa.
-I will be using the customer dataset provided to conduct customer segmentation and find useful information.
+This project is sponsored by KPMG.
+The datasets including customer and product information were provided by one of KPMG's clients, Sprocket Central Pty Ltd. I will be using the data to conduct customer segmentation and find useful information.
+The goal is use the historical customer information to find out who the marketing department should be targeting out of the 1000 new customer list.
-First, I will ensure the data quality and prepare the data for the next step, which is data insights.
+- First, I will ensure the data quality and prepare the data for the next step
-Second, I will use Python to find data insights.
+- Second, I will use Python to find data insights.
 Finally, I will present the key findings.

 ## Table of Contents